ndrean/microvm-control-planner/README.md

 The `Reconciler` architecture is borowed from k8 in very few lines of code.
 The "warm pool" is also borowed from AWS lambda provisionned machines

 **What is a warm VM**?
+It is a VM that is booted but not yet running.
 Its role is to hide boot latency.
 A warm VM is a created and booted VM but not running.
 It is created per unique desired spec that is not a job everytime a VM of this type is running (within limits).
 The _specs/contract_ you pass that will defined what the VM will run.

 **What are specs**?
 A VM is designed via its "rootfs" + "kernel args" + "environment/config injection".
 These elements are referenced in the specs that you will pass to `Firecracker` (FC).